-As of December 31, 2021, the Company had no direct employees as it is managed by TLI, the Company's direct parent, pursuant to an Intercompany Services and Cost Allocation Agreement ("the reimbursement agreement") between the Company, TLI and other Company affiliates.
-Effective July 1, 2021 the expense reimbursement agreement was modified to reflect a cost-plus reimbursement model.
-The impact of this revision was not material to the Company.
+An Intercompany Services and Cost Allocation Agreement ("Reimbursement Agreement") exists between the Company and TLI for TLI's employees.
+Effective July 1, 2021, the Reimbursement Agreement was modified to reflect a cost-plus reimbursement model.
+The Reimbursement Agreement does not have a material impact on the Company's operations.